dkandalov/kotlin-99/readme.md

 ### [P86][] (**) Node degree and graph coloration.
-a) Write a method ``Node.degree`` that determines the [degree](https://en.wikipedia.org/wiki/Degree_(graph_theory)) of a given node in undirected graph.
+a) Write a method ``Node.degree`` that determines the [degree](https://en.wikipedia.org/wiki/Degree_(graph_theory)) of a given node in an undirected graph.
 ``` kotlin
 > "[a-b, b-c, a-c, a-d]".toGraph().nodes["a"].degree()
 3